AndrewBavuels/Git-and-GitHub-for-Project-Management/README.md

 # Git and GitHub for Project Management

+## (In working progress..)

 ### Table of Contents

 1. [Intro - Personal Journey starting this Repository](#1-Intro---Personal-Journey-starting-this-Repository)

 ## 1. Intro - Personal Journey starting this Repository

+Git and GitHub together provide robust version control capabilities, enabling efficient and collaborative software development while GitHub extends these capabilities with project hosting, social features, and collaboration tools.
+Understanding these tools is crucial for modern software development practices.

 A version control system like Git helps us save the history of changes and growth of our project files.

 Changes and differences between project versions can be similar, sometimes only altering a word or a specific part of a file.
 Git is optimized to store these changes atomically and incrementally, applying changes on top of previous ones back to the start of the project.